 4 Click/tap on Line an account. (see screenshot below)

 5 Select your Microsoft account registered for the Windows Insider Program, and click/tap on Continue. (see screenshot below)

 If your Microsoft account is not listed, then you can click/tap on the Microsoft account option instead under Use a different account to add it.

-Select the Dev Channel, Beta Channel, or Release Preview channel you want to get Insider preview builds for, and click/tap on Continue. (see screenshot below)
+6 Select the Canary Channel, Dev Channel, Beta Channel, or Release Preview channel you want to get Insider preview builds for, and click/tap on Continue. (see screenshot below)